 During the work week, nearly a hundred thousand commuters rely on the Virginia Railway Express to get them to and from work safely.
-The information contained in this booklet will help you understand more about train safety and security and how you can help insure a safe ride for yourself and your fellow passengers.
+The information contained below will help you understand more about train safety and security and how you can help ensure a safe ride for yourself and your fellow passengers.

 At VRE we take safety very seriously.
 From the parking lots and garages to the platforms and the trains, you can stay safe by practicing these 16 basic stafety steps: